hwipl/ipv6-forward/README.md

 # IPv6 Forwarding

-This repository contains a script that allows forwarding of IPv6 packets between networks, e.g, a public network and a private or virtual network.
+This repository contains a script that allows forwarding of IPv6 packets between networks, e.g., a public network and a private or virtual network.
 It uses *tc* and the *mirred* action to forward packets between network interfaces.
 You can run the script with `tc-mirred-ipv6.sh` and the following command line arguments: